liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 Q: I want to add some printting in ParseTree/CODEGEN\_PARSETREE.sml, but it will raise Io exception.
 Why is that, and how can i add debug printting stmts?
 A:

+Q: How to include library path?
+A: In polyml, it seems you can only use file to include library.

+Q: What is SetContainer in codetree?
+When does it introduce to world?
+A:

 # Doubts